Posted on 25 Mar 2012 20:34

 When people say "flare the elbows" they mean that the elbows themselves are out away from the sides of the body.
 Obviously, in order to flare your elbows far out, you would need to have a wider grip, and many bodybuilders and some powerlifters adopt this elbows-out position for the bench press, some so that the upper arms come close to being perpendicular to the body.

 The reason bodybuilders do it is because it emphasizes the pectorals more, and they only do the bench press to grow their chest.
-Since both the upper and lower portions of the pectoralis major are very strong adductors of the shoulder, but especially the upper fibers, keeping the arms out brings to bear the pecs by calling on them to adduct the arms/shoulder joint more so than if the elbows were tucked in.
+Since both the upper and lower portions of the pectoralis major are very strong adductors of the shoulder, but especially the upper fibers, keeping the arms out brings to bear the pecs by calling on them to adduct the arms/shoulder joint more so than if the elbows were tucked to the body.

 The Pectoralis Major